Ishar Singh (havildar): Battle of Saragarhi

 Despite initial British success within the Samana Range in British India, the Pashtuns continued to harass the British forces.
 Near the area stood Fort Lockhart and Fort Gulistan but both weren't visible due to the mountainous terrain.
 As a result, the Saragarhi outpost was established to give easier communications between the two forts but after the Pashtuns allied with the Afridis, the outpost became endangered from local uprisings which combined to a force of 10,000 to 12,000.

 By this point, Singh was in his early 40s, given full command of Saragarhi and was married but had no children.
 With the small garrison consisting of 2 other NCOs and 18 soldiers, all 20 men led by Singh fought to the death.
 With no water or food, the Sikhs fought for 8 hours, managing to kill 400-500 men with each Sikh killing at least 20 Pashtuns before they all were killed in the battle (nevertheless, the casualty rate between the Indian soldiers and the Pasthun tribals remained 20:1, as compared to the strength on both sides).

 Legacy

-In recognition of their supreme sacrifice, the British Parliament rose to pay them respect, and each one of them was posthumously awarded the Indian Order of Merit and the Indian Distinguished Service Medal.
+In recognition of their supreme sacrifice, the British Parliament rose to pay them respect, and each one of them was posthumously awarded the Indian Order of Merit (First Class).

-The service of the 36th Sikhs has been memorialized by the Sikhs as the day of the battle, September 12th.
+The service of the 36th Sikhs has been memorialized by the Sikhs as the day of the battle, September 12.
 It is celebrated as "Saragarhi Day".

 Singh was portrayed by Akshay Kumar in the 2019 film Kesari.
 He was also portrayed by Randeep Hooda for the book cover of The 36th Sikhs in the Tirah Campaign 1897-98 – Saragarhi and the defence of the Samana forts by Amarinder Singh.

 On September 12, 2021, a statue of Singh was erected at Wolverhampton, West Midlands to commemorate the 124th anniversary of the battle.